dupontdenis/let-s-start-mongoAPI/README.md

 ## 💡 Tips

 1. Use the browser console or a separate HTML file to test fetch requests
-2. Check the `test-api.http` file for quick testing with REST Client extension
+2. Use the `test-api.http` file for quick testing with the VS Code REST Client extension
 3. Always check the server console for logs
 4. MongoDB must be running before starting the server